-Dedicated to the guy who sent me 29 messages entitled: “How much do you squat, moron?”
+Dedicated to the guy who sent me 29 messages entitled “How much do you squat, moron?”

-I was sitting at my desk, eating acne inducing food, when finally something in me broke and I gave up all resistance: “This is it.
+I was sitting at my desk, eating acne inducing food when suddenly something in me broke, and I gave up all resistance.
+“This is it.
 I am going to the gym.
 I want to get big.”

-Around me were two losers toying with stupid stuff like walking lunges and biceps curls on an incline bench.
+I was surrounded by two losers toying with stupid stuff like walking lunges and biceps curls on an incline bench.

 I decided to stick with the classics – 5 sets of 5.